 Arianna Quetzal Vargas (B.A., B.S. ’18) is passionate about health and wants other people to share her enthusiasm.
 As a high school student, she organized a conference on young women’s health.
 She also worked with the Youth Leadership Institute on health policy issues, such as limiting advertising for unhealthy products and raising the age to purchase tobacco to 21.

-Arianna was a double major in Health Education in the College of Health & Social Sciences and Latino Studies in the College of Ethnic Studies at SF State.
-Her Latino Studies work allowed her to learn more about her culture, while acquiring the knowledge and skills needed to address the health needs of her community as a Health Education major.
+Arianna was a double major in Health Education in the College of Health & Social Sciences and Latina/o Studies in the College of Ethnic Studies at SF State.
+Her Latina/o Studies work allowed her to learn more about her culture while acquiring the knowledge and skills needed to address the health needs of her dear community as a Health Education major.

 Arianna’s relationship with the College of Ethnic Studies began way before she enrolled as a student.
 Starting at the age of two, her mother, Venecia Margarita (B.A., ’02; M.S.W., ’05), was a Raza Studies major and occasionally attended class with her baby in tow.
 Venecia learned from an early age that education is empowering, as evidenced by her impressive practice of community empowerment through education.

 “Let’s be the graduating class that will make conscious transformational and generational changes.
 We will leave mother earth so that our future children, grandchildren, and great-grandchildren can still enjoy breathable air, clean water, and healthy food.” -Arianna Vargas, 2018 SF State commencement speaker